SoorajModi/ContributeAnythingGryphHacks23/docs/Categories.md

 ## Best Git Practices and Documentation

-The contribution that has the most organized and well-documented code, including clear commit messages, CI pipeline, and a detailed README file.
+The contribution that has the most organized and well-documented code, including clear commit messages, tests, linting, CI pipeline, and a detailed README file.

 ## Hidden Gem